 Can I use Claude Remote Control without my laptop?

 No. Remote Control is a remote for a Claude Code session that is actively running on a laptop, so the laptop must be on, awake, networked, and running the session.
-Close the lid, lose Wi-Fi, or let the battery die and the Remote Control connection ends.
+A brief network drop reconnects on its own when the machine returns, but close the lid, let the battery die, or stay offline past about ten minutes and the session times out and ends.
 Cosyra runs the session in a cloud container, so no laptop is required.

 [source: Anthropic, Claude Code Remote Control docs]